Cancel anytime

 Core Business Areas

-- Compass Gu00e1s e Energia: A natural gas and energy distribution company focused on infrastructure and solutions.
+- Compass Gu00e1s e Energia: Operates in the natural gas and energy distribution sector, providing services to residential, commercial, and industrial customers.

-- Moove: A lubricant manufacturer and distributor with operations in Brazil, South America, and Europe.
+- Moove: Produces and distributes lubricants, operating in Brazil, South America, Europe and USA.

 Leadership and Structure